Getting StartedΒΆ

 sudo mv perspt /usr/local/bin/

-Your First Conversation
+Your First ConversationΒΆ

 Let’s start your first AI conversation with Perspt!
+You can choose between two interface modes:

-Zero-Config Quick Start
+Zero-Config Quick StartΒΆ

 NEW!
 Perspt now features intelligent automatic provider detection.
 Simply set an environment variable for any supported provider, and Perspt will automatically detect and use it - no additional configuration needed!